united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/add-username-password-authentification-k3os-ssh/index.md

 ## Prerequisites

 - Edge device running [k3OS](https://github.com/rancher/k3os)
-- SSH access to that device
+- physical access to that device

 ## Tutorial

-1. Access the edge device via SSH
+1. Access the edge device via computer screen and keyboard and login with username `rancher` and `rancher`
 2. Set the value `PasswordAuthentication` in the file `/etc/ssh/sshd_config` to `yes` and restart the service `sshd`.
 You can use the following command:

 ```bash